FMeinicke/QtRaw/README.md

 A Qt image plugin for loading raw files, via libraw.
 Once installed, it enables all Qt applications to load raw files produced by most digital cameras.

-The code is licensed under the GPL v3 licence.
-If you need to distribute it under a different license, please contact me at info@mardy.it

 This is a fork from the [mardy/qtraw](https://github.com/mardy/qtraw) repsitory with the intention to make the QtRaw Plugin usable under Windows as well as Linux.

 ## Installation